jaythad13/Mathematikezettelkasten/Calculus on Manifolds --- self-study/The derivative.md

 $Df \Big |_{\bvec a} = T$ is the derivative of $f$ at $\bvec a$.

-Note that for this limit to exist, $\bvec a$ must be contained in some open set inside $A$.
+Note that for this limit to exist, $\bvec a$ must be contained in some open subset of $A$.

 Note that we call $Df \Big |_{\bvec a}$ _the_ derivative of $f$ at $\bvec a$.
 We can show that this title is deserved.